-Princess Yachts Limited has a zero tolerance approach to any form of modern slavery and continuously works to ensure that our systems and controls are effective in safeguarding all members of our organisation from any form of modern slavery.
+Princess Yachts is committed to improving its practices to combat slavery and human trafficking.
+Princess Yachts has a zero-tolerance approach to any form of modern slavery and continuously works to ensure that its systems and controls are effective in safeguarding all members of its organisation from any form of Modern Slavery.

 We recognise the importance of us taking a more proactive role in making our supply chain more transparent, including attending facilities and having more regular contact with our key contacts within the suppliers.